goranbrostrom/Madrid_22/README.md

 # Paper for presentation in Madrid, March 2022

-The file *paper.pdf* is the result of this project.
+The file *paper3.pdf* is the result of this project.
 Note the time stamp on the front page, the report is updated regularly for some time.